Online Directory Business Model Explained

 • Paid advertisements

-• Business directories can at times be a little boring.
+• Business directories can sometimes be a bit boring.
 Consider adding sections such as:

 • Your industry’s latest news.